brgrd/ReMarkAble/README.md

 - **Build Version** - For badges and changelog versions (e.g., 1.0.0, 2.1.3)
 - **Date** - Auto-populated with today's date, used in changelogs and PR dates

 All values persist in localStorage and are reused across template insertions.
-Existing templates are marked with a red indicator button in the dropdown.

 ### File Operations
 **Upload Methods:**